Explore this course:

-If you’re not a law graduate, or you have a law degree from outside England and Wales, you’ll acquire a more in-depth knowledge of the law over a much wider range of legal subjects than is offered on one year Graduate Diploma in Law programmes.
+If you’re not a law graduate, or you have a law degree from a non common law jurisdiction, you’ll acquire a more in-depth knowledge of the law over a wide range of legal subjects.
 This extra depth and understanding will give you a head start in your career as a solicitor or barrister.

 - Understanding Law and Legal Systems

 This module is one of the first taught on the MA (Law) programme and is designed to achieve a number of different objectives.
 In essence, its main role is to introduce students to the topic of law, and to encourage them to think creatively about the purpose of law.
 In addition, students will be taught basic legal skills and given an introduction into the legal systems and materials that they will be dealing with throughout the remainder of the degree.

 This module introduces students to the basic skills of legal research and legal writing, both essays and problem solving.
 The module includes lectures by academic staff, library staff and on-line specialists, hands-on workshops and structured seminars.
 The modules also covers referencing and the use of unfair means.
 Students are given formative feedback on essays.
 Students are introduced to the skills necessary to give effective oral presentations.
 Time will also be given to self-reflect on future employment opportunities.